Ballet dancers aim to be strong, slim and flexible. To keep their flexibility, they need to focus on ballet stretch exercises.

 Stand on a step.
 Place the ball of one foot on the edge of the step.
 Bend your knee slightly and let your heel drop as far down as it will go.

-To strengthen, you can do some rises and the let both heels drop below the step as you go down.
+To strengthen, you can do some raises and let both heels drop below the step as you go down.

-Do this exercise in both a turned out position, parallel position and then a turned in position.
+Do this exercise in both a turned-out position, a parallel position, and then a turned-in position.

 Quad Stretch:

 Stand upright and take a small step forward.
-Reach up with both hands as you push your hips forwards.
+Reach up with both hands as you push your hips forward.
 Lean back and then lean away from your back leg.

 You can deepen this stretch by going down further into a lunge.
 Stretch the back leg and make sure the front knee is not going over your front toe.
 Feel the stretch in your hip flexors.

-Then place you back knee on the floor and rest on top of your knee cap.
-Turn the opposite way, bend your leg and grab onto your foot.
+Then place your back knee on the floor and rest on top of your kneecap.
+Turn the opposite way, bend your leg, and grab onto your foot.
 Gently press the hips further down to the floor.
-You should feel a tremendous stretch down the front of your thigh.
+You should feel a tremendous stretch down the front of your thigh and through your hip flexor if it is tight.

 Hamstring Stretch: